Gerdau (GGB) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the steel producer had lost 8.33% over the past month.
-This has lagged the Basic Materials sector's loss of 0.06% and the S&P 500's loss of 1.28% in that time.
+Heading into today, shares of the steel producer had lost 5.14% over the past month, lagging the Basic Materials sector's loss of 4.43% and outpacing the S&P 500's loss of 5.39% in that time.

-Wall Street will be looking for positivity from Gerdau as it approaches its next earnings report date.
-On that day, Gerdau is projected to report earnings of $0.27 per share, which would represent a year-over-year decline of 27.03%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.69 billion, down 4.55% from the year-ago period.
+Gerdau will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.27, down 27.03% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.69 billion, down 4.55% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.53 per share and revenue of $16.38 billion.
-These totals would mark changes of -8.93% and +2.62%, respectively, from last year.
+GGB's full-year Zacks Consensus Estimates are calling for earnings of $1.53 per share and revenue of $16.38 billion.
+These results would represent year-over-year changes of -8.93% and +2.62%, respectively.

-Investors might also notice recent changes to analyst estimates for Gerdau.
+Investors should also note any recent changes to analyst estimates for Gerdau.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 5.79% lower within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 5.79% lower.
 Gerdau is currently sporting a Zacks Rank of #3 (Hold).

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.